-The thing is, this isn’t a musicological question.
-This is just lyrics or poetry or some other authorship area.
-I look at lyrics in the context of music all the time, but in the absence of that context, I’d be looking to some other sort of expert.
+This isn’t as much of a musicological question as it is a poetry or some other authorship area.
+I look at lyrics in the context of music all the time, but in the absence of a musical context, I’d be looking to some other sort of expert for help with this.

 Just for the sake of argument though… let’s look at it in layperson terms.

 As to “access,” Graham’s track has a good number of views on Youtube.
-But offhand, it seems like a stretch to think Taylor Swift heard it.
-Impossible?
-No.
+But offhand, do you think Taylor Swift heard it.
+I don’t.

-Does copyright protect “Haters Gone Hate?”
-The song, “Haters Gone Hate?
-Sure it does.
+Is “Haters Gon Hate” protected by copyright, the song, that is?
+Sure, it is.
 But the phrase alone?
-And in versions with the “gone” and without it or with variations?
-Assuming it’s protected at all, is it broadly protected?
-I”m pretty sure Swift said “gonna;” “playas gonna hate.”
+And in versions with the “gone,” without it, and with variations?
+And assuming, yes, it’s protected, is it broadly protected to matter here?
+I’m pretty sure Swift said “gonna;” as in “playas gonna hate.”
+Does that matter?

-Graham is possibly going to run into a concept called “prior art.”
+Graham’s case is going to run into a concept called “prior art.”

 He wrote “Haters Gone Hate” just a few years before Taylor Swift wrote “Shake It Off” but about ten years after a trio called 3LW wrote the other side of that coin, “Playas Got’ Play.”